Non-Markovian renormalization of optomechanical exceptional points: Spectroscopic signature of non-Markovianity

 \section{Spectroscopic signature of non-Markovianity}

 In order to connect the pseudomode-embedded non-Markovian dynamics with the observable spectrum, it is useful to work in the frequency domain and calculate the cavity reflection function.
-Starting with the Markovian set of quantum Langevin equations [Eqs. (\ref{a_extended})-(\ref{c_extended})], the optical output field satisfies the standard one-sided boundary relation \cite{Gardiner_1985}
+Starting with the Markovian set of quantum Langevin equations [Eqs. (\ref{a_extended})-(\ref{c_extended})], assuming negligible intrinsic losses, the optical output field satisfies the standard one-sided boundary relation \cite{Gardiner_1985}

 The quantity $\langle a_{\rm out}(\omega)\rangle/\langle a_{\rm in}(\omega)\rangle $ therefore describes the optical reflection amplitude of the cavity when a probe field is injected.
 Introducing Fourier transforms according to $o(\omega)=\int_{-\infty}^{\infty}dt e^{i\omega t}o(t) $, and eliminating the pseudomode, one obtains the frequency-dependent solutions (see Appendix (\ref{appE}))